-Cold Install Changed The HP-UX operating system is now delivered as part of an operating environment; see "The HP-UX 11i Operating Environments (OE)" on page 21 in Chapter 1 for details.
+Cold Install Changed new at 11i original release The HP-UX operating system is now delivered as part of an operating environment; see "The HP-UX 11i Operating Environments (OE)" on page 21 in Chapter 1 for details.
 Although HP-UX 11i can be cold-installed with or without an Operating Environment (OE), HP strongly recommends installing a complete OE.
 If you choose to install without an OE, a minimum OS installation must include the following bundles: HPUXBase32 or HPUXBase64, HPUXBaseAux, and OnlineDiag.
-Omitting the OnlineDiag bundle may prevent some of your peripheral devices from working since they require the hardware monitors included with the Online Diagnostics.
+CAUTION Omitting the OnlineDiag bundle may prevent some of your peripheral devices from working since they require the hardware monitors included with the Online Diagnostics.
 Installing or removing individual products in the OE may lead to dependency issues.
 The cold install program is used on all HP-UX systems to initialize a system from scratch.
 The program is supplied as part of the bootable core/install CD-ROM media set and is the first interaction in the install process.
 The major changes to cold install are in response to the changing media structure and the new Operating Environments.
 Key differences from pre-HP-UX 11i cold install include the following: • There is no longer a single core/install CD-ROM.
 Instead, there are two-CD-ROMs and with most installations, software will be loaded from both.
 The user is prompted when to insert the second CD-ROM.
 In addition to the base operating system, you can also select: Operating Environments some additional networking drivers previously available only on the Application Release media other optional products previously available only on the Application Release media • Other assorted software will always be loaded and will not be de-selectable.

-Ignite-UX Changed for 11i

-new at 11i Ignite-UX (IUX) is an HP-UX administration toolset to help you install and configure (or recover) HP-UX systems.
+Ignite-UX Changed for 11i new at 11i original release Ignite-UX (IUX) is an HP-UX administration toolset to help you install and configure (or recover) HP-UX systems.
 The complete Ignite-UX product, with support for HP-UX 11i, 11.0 and 10.20, is available on the first CD of the 11i OE media kit.
 NOTE Ignite-UX will not be installed by default when updating the entire operating system from 10.20 or 11.00 to 11i even if the system currently is an Ignite-UX server.

-NOTE If you are using Ignite-UX version B.3.3 and experiencing any problems, upgrade to version B.3.5.

-Ignite-UX has been updated to version 3.5 in the December 2001 Operating Environment.
-For details, see "Ignite-UX" on page 97 in Chapter 4.

-Updating your Ignite-UX server to 11i and Ignite -UX version B.3.4 or newer will ensure that you have the latest version of make_net_recovery and make_tape_recovery.
-The command make_net_recovery has added most of the command line options that used to only be in make_recovery.
+Updating your Ignite-UX server to 11i and Ignite -UX version B.3.4 (or newer) will ensure that you have the latest version of make_net_recovery and make_tape_recovery.
+The command make_net_recovery has added most of the command line options that used to be only in make_recovery.
 The command make_tape_recovery is the replacement for make_recovery and allows you to control tape creation on a client system from your Ignite-UX server.
-For details on updating an Ignite-UX server, see Chapter 3 of the HP-UX 11i Installation and Update Guide.

-If you are cold installing a system, you can select Ignite-UX from the software selection screen to be installed at the same time the rest of the OS is installed.
+(For details on updating an Ignite-UX server, see the HP-UX 11i Installation and Update Guide .)
+If you are cold-installing a system, you can select Ignite-UX from the software selection screen to be installed at the same time the rest of the OS is installed.
 By default, running Ignite-UX will install the core HP-UX 11i files, networking drivers, and the OE.
 You can deselect the OE but you cannot install an OE subset using Ignite-UX.
 Also, some of the networking drivers are not deselectable.
+NOTE - If you are using Ignite-UX version B.3.3 and experiencing any problems, upgrade to version B.3.5 or later.
+Ignite-UX has been updated to version 3.5 in the December 2001 release and version 3.6 in the March 2002 release.
+For details, see "Ignite-UX (IUX)" on page 98 in Chapter 4.